magoyette/.emacs.d/README.md

 ### Org mode keybindings

 - C-c l : Org store link
+- M-o : Select a link to jump to with avy
 - C-c c : Org capture
 - C-c a : Org agenda
 - C-c o b : Search in all opened org files with helm-org-rifle